Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 Professional Inspections

 Beyond routine cleaning, fine gemstone jewelry benefits significantly from periodic professional inspections, ideally every six to twelve months.
-A qualified jeweler can examine the integrity of the setting, checking for loose prongs, worn bezels, or hairline fractures in the stone itself that might not be visible to the naked eye.
-Addressing these issues promptly prevents the tragic loss of a cherished gemstone.
+A qualified jeweler can examine the setting, checking for loose prongs, worn bezels, or hairline fractures in the stone itself that might not be visible to the naked eye.
+Catching these issues prevents the tragic loss of a cherished gemstone.

 Frequently Asked Questions